mojiito/mojiito/README.md

 Mojiito is not a JavaScript framework for Web Applications.
 Use Angular, Ember, React, ... instead.
 Mojiito shines when used on your website where your DOM is already in place.

 ## Status
-We currently working very hard on developing the new Version 1.0 completely rewritten in TypeScript.
+We currently working very hard on developing the new Version 2.0 completely rewritten in TypeScript.
+Mojiito is right now in Alpha State (2.0.0-alpha.3).
-If you want to use the older Version 0.5.5 (ES5) it is available in the releases section.

 ## Install
 Run `npm install --save mojiito-core mojiito-platform-browser` in your command line.